rtorii/Artist-Search-README/README.md

 **Description:**

 This is an artist search website.
-I used Vue.js which is a JavaScript framework.
+I used MVC pattern in developing the application using Vue.js which is a web application development framework.
+I also used Bootstrap and Axios.
+For the Model in MVC, this prorgam uses iTunes API.

 The page contains a search bar.
 After searching for an artist.
 The Itunes API generates a list of results as well as the genres of the music by the artist.